 Installed Before 2010

-This refrigerant isn’t being created at this time, but there are still many San Antonio residential air conditioning systems using R22.
-If you have to have work, it could be very expensive as only reacquired and recycled refrigerant is accessible.
+This refrigerant isn’t being created currently, but there are still many San Antonio residential air conditioning systems using R22.
+If you have to get work, it could be very expensive because only recovered and recycled refrigerant is attainable.

-Most of the time, we recommend installing a new your unit because of the growing expenses of keeping up an AC with R22.
+A lot of the time, we recommend installing a new your unit as a result of the rising prices of keeping up an AC with R22.
 Plus, you’ll be getting a more energy-efficient unit.

-Give our Experts a call at 210-570-9705 today and we’ll help you get started choosing a modern system.
+Give our Experts a call at 210-570-9705 today and we’ll help you get started locating a modern solution.

 How Do I Determine What Type Refrigerant My AC Uses?

 If you’re unsure what kind of refrigerant your AC has, you can find its nameplate.
 This piece is often found on the exterior condenser.
 Or you can check your owner’s manual.

 If you’re unable to come across it, San Antonio residents should call us at 210-570-9705 and our pros can provide support.

 Why are Refrigerants Detrimental to the Environment?